top of page

 The Yankalilla & District Historical Society (YDHS) is in the process of setting up a Community Archive.

-YDHS currently holds archival material of a number of local organisations and families.
+YDHS currently holds archival material for a number of local organisations and families.

 The types of items held include minute books, financial records, correspondence, attendance records, and many other miscellaneous items.
 These items are being scanned and catalogued, and this catalogue will be added to this web site once completed.